jorgevc/dengue_py/README.md

 The correlation between incidence and mosquito population with different time lags will also be generated.
 The maximal correlation and time lag will be displayed

+The main functions to build a custom symulation are in the library "find_best_treshold_lib.py" described below
 ------------------------------
 Important Files and functions
 ------------------------------